ApexRMS/landfireupdate/README.md

 | VDIST LUT.csv             | This look-up table is used connect to Vegetation Disturbace (VDist) codes to human-readable names.                       |
 | EVC Colors.csv            | This table is used to assign colors to Existing Vegetation Cover (EVC) codes.
 These are used when rendering raster maps. |

-### Geo-Area-Specific Data Files
+### <a name="Specific"></a>Geo-Area-Specific Data Files

 These files are specific to the Geo Area being processed.
-As described in the **Input Data Structure** section, these files are suggested to be stored in a folder within the `data/` folder that indicates the Geo Area name.
+As described in the [Input Data Structure](#InputStructure) section, these files are suggested to be stored in a folder within the `data/` folder that indicates the Geo Area name.
 This section also describes the expected organization of these files within this Geo-Area-specific folder.

 | File Name                 | Description                                                                                                                                        |
 |:--------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------|